phetsims/gas-properties/doc/implementation-notes.md

 ### Model

 The main model class is [DiffusionModel](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionModel.js).
-Like the model in the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js), which provides model functionality that is _not_ related to the Ideal Gas Law.
+Like the model in the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js), which provides model functionality that is _not_ related to the Ideal Gas Law. `DiffusionModel` has the following submodels:

+* [DiffusionData](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionData.js) - responsible for the information shown in the "Data" accordion box
+* [ParticleFlowRateModel](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/ParticleFlowRate.js) - responsible for computing particle flow rates

 The container, [DiffusionContainer](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionContainer.js), has no lid, but adds a removable vertical divider.